-A company that registers
+A company that registers or otherwise formally qualifies

-Registering or otherwise formally qualifies qualifying to do business within this a state does will not, by that fact alone, lose its forfeit the protection that may otherwise apply under P.L.
+Merely registering or qualifying to do business within thisa state-does, without more, will not, by that fact alone, lose its-forfeit the protection that may otherwise apply under P.L.
 86-272.
 Where, separate from or ancillary to such registration or qualification, the company receives and seeks in that state.
 Seeking to use or protect any additional benefit or protection from this under state law through engaging in other activity not otherwise protected under P.L.
-86-272 or this Statement, (such as protecting a trade secret or corporate name), such will forfeit the protection shall be removed.
+86-272 or this Statement, (such as protecting a trade secret or corporate name) will forfeit the protection-shall be removed.